ottopaulsen/MMM-Tibber/README.md

 ![Voltage gauge](doc/MMM-Tibber-screenshot-voltage-gauge.png)

-The voltage gauge shows the current voltage, and is updated every 10 seconds.
+The voltage gauge shows the current voltage, and is updated every 10 seconds (this actually varies).
 It automatically detects if you have 3 phases, and if so, shows voltage per phase.
 If you have anything other than 230V, you should change the `voltageGaugeNominalValue` config variable accordingly, and then you would probably also adjust the `voltageGaugeColors` values.
 These are by default set to show red if the value is outside the 10% that is the official requirement in Norway, and blue if they are >10V away from 230.
 You can also change the minimum and maximum values for tha gauge.

 #### Current gauge